 The General Plan designation of the site is Institutional.
-This designation is intended to create, maintain, and enhance areas appropriate for educational facilities, cultural and institutional uses, health services and medical uses as well as other uses of similar character.
-The proposed Center for Environmental Study would accommodate an educational facility that would benefit the Bishop O'Dowd campus and the City with a community educational facility that is consistent with the General Plan.
+This designation is intended to create, maintain, and enhance areas appropriate for educational facilities, cultural uses, as well as other more commercial uses.
+The proposed Center expansion would accommodate flexible space for educational, cultural, and other general developmental uses.
+The facility would benefit the neighborhood, the community, and the City with the continuation of a community youth development, educational and cultural facility that is consistent with the General Plan.